tgk24/GBM_scRNAseq/README.md

 # GBM_scRNAseq

-Scripts for analysing scRNA-seq data obtained from glioblastoma cells, used in our publication [REF]
+Scripts for analysing scRNA-seq data obtained from glioblastoma cells, used in the publication [REF].
+UMI count data is accessible [HERE].

 ## License